-- Reviewing: Epic owners, along with stakeholders, define the Epic’s purpose, business outcomes, quantitative and qualitative advantages.
+- Reviewing: Epic owners, along with stakeholders, define the Epic’s purpose, business outcomes, and quantitative and qualitative advantages.
 Here you need to specify the WIP limits.

 It’s necessary to establish WIP limits for each state in a value-driven Portfolio Kanban system, except for Funnel.
 PPM leaders can accommodate their traditional portfolio management practices to the Lean-Agile Portfolio Kanban states.

-Establish regular LPM events
+Establish Regular LPM Events

 LPM events are essential for prioritizing and reviewing all proposed works.
 All relevant stakeholders can show up for these events.
 They utilize the portfolio metrics and other actionable insights given by the APMO.